hrydgard/ppsspp-site/docs/reference/settings.md

 is of course that the framerate will decrease, and in some cases there can be flickering issues.
 The setting to control this is called *Frameskipping*.

+### Render duplicate frames

+Does what it says - if a game runs at 30hz, we'll still push 60 frames to the monitor.
+A little more "work" for your device, but can improve timing on some (ie. reduce microstutter)

+### Buffer graphics

+How much latency is allowed between the CPU and GPU.
+A smaller value means that they might not be able to work in parallel as much, and you might get worse performance, but better latency.

+### Hardware transform

+Runs the transform pipeline (lighting, transform etc) on the GPU.
+This is what you want - turning this off is only useful for debugging.

+### Software skinning

+Runs "skinning" on the CPU instead of the GPU, which does sound like it would be slower but it means that draw calls from the game can more easily be combined, which often improves things, especially on older devices.
+However, in some games, hardware (vertex shader) skinning can be faster on some devices so we keep the option around.

 ### Speedhacks

 These are settings that can speed things up in games.
 The effect ranges from none to large, depending